 Â

 Natural wild florals as art.
-Jade Brown makes contemporary botanicals sprayed with matte white paint and suspended in raw plaster.
-See Jade's plaster art pieces for sale.
+I make contemporary botanicals sprayed with matte white paint that I then suspend in raw plaster.
 These plaster fields (backgrounds) are usually white but sometimes are tinted, painted on, or smudged haphazardly over wood panels.

 Plaster abstracts.
-Jade applies raw plaster onto birch paint boards, inspired by her interpretations of rain streaks and landscapes.
-These larger pieces with dimensionality show best with a light source from above highlighting their shadows.
+These raw abstract plasters were inspired by rain streaks during an unlikely train trip.
+These larger pieces with dimensionality show best when a light source can play over their highlights and shadows.

 "It is a good idea to be alone in a garden at dawn or dark so that all its shy presence may haunt and possess you in a reverie of suspended thought."- Unknown